KumarNayan11/KumarNayan11/README.md

 🎓 2nd Year B.Tech IT student at MITS Gwalior
 💻 Exploring **Web Development**, **Cybersecurity**, and **Data Science**
-🌱 Currently learning: Python (freeCodeCamp) & Web Dev fundamentals
+🌱 Currently learning: Python & Web Dev fundamentals
 ⚡ Passionate about solving problems and building projects that help others
 📫 Reach me at: [your email] | [LinkedIn profile link]